cdapio/hydrator-plugins/core-plugins/docs/Distinct-batchaggregator.md

 ----------
 **fields:** Optional comma-separated list of fields to perform the distinct on.
 If not given, all fields are used.

+**numPartitions:** Number of partitions to use when grouping fields.
+If not specified, the execution framework will decide on the number to use.

 Example
 -------